-1 Q. IF THE COMMISSION DETERMINES IT IS NECESSARY TO DECIDE 2 WHETHER AN ACQUISITION ADJUSTMENT IS WARRANTED IN THIS 3 PROCEEDING, DOES RED BIRD SEEK APPROVAL OF AN 4 ACQUISITION ADJUSTMENT IN CONNECTION WITH ITS PROPOSED 5 ACQUISITION OF THE PINE MOUNTAIN SYSTEMS?
-6 A. No. Because the purchase price is less than Red Bird's calculation of the net book 7 value of the Pine Mountain systems, and assuming the Commission accepts that 8 valuation for purposes of determining rate base, Red Bird is not seeking an 9 acquisition adjustment in this case.
-If the valuation ultimately set by the 10 Commission is less than the agreed-upon purchase price, Red Bird would seek an 11 acquisition adjustment to cover all or a portion of that difference.
-Regardless, it is 12 our position that both the valuation determination and the acquisition adjustment 13 are issues that should be deferred to Red Bird's initial rate case that includes the 14 Pine Mountain systems.
-15 Q. IF THE COMMISSION APPROVES THE APPLICATION, IS RED BIRD 16 WILLING AND ABLE TO MAKE ANY IMPROVEMENTS NECESSARY 17 TO BRING PINE MOUNTAIN'S SYSTEMS INTO COMPLIANCE WITH 18 APPLICABLE REGULATIONS?
-19 A. Yes.
-If the Commission grants Red Bird the approval sought in the Application, 20 Red Bird and CSWR are willing and able to invest the capital necessary to bring 21 the Pine Mountain systems into compliance with applicable regulatory and legal 22 requirements.
-As I described previously, the affiliate group of which Red Bird and 23 CSWR are a part of has access to the capital necessary to address needs and
+1 Q. IF THE COMMISSION DETERMINES IT IS NECESSARY TO DECIDE 2 WHETHER AN ACQUISITION ADJUSTMENT IS WARRANTED IN THIS 3 PROCEEDING, DOES RED BIRD SEEK APPROVAL OF AN 4 ACQUISITION ADJUSTMENT IN CONNECTION WITH ITS PROPOSED 5 ACQUISITION OF THE MEADOWLANDS SYSTEM?
+6 A. Yes.
+Under the Agreement with Meadowlands, CSWR agreed to pay [BEGIN 7 CONFIDENTIAL] [END CONFIDENTIAL] for the Meadowlands 8 system and utility assets.
+However, as reflected in its 2022 Annual Report, 9 Meadowlands reports a net book value of zero for those assets.
+Because Red Bird's 10 purchase price exceeds the previously mentioned net book value of the 11 Meadowlands system and assuming the Commission accepts that valuation for 12 purposes of determining rate base, Red Bird seeks an acquisition adjustment of 13 [BEGIN CONFIDENTIAL] [END CONFIDENTIAL] to recover all 14 or a portion of the difference.
+Regardless, it is our position that both the valuation 15 determination and the acquisition adjustment are issues that should be deferred to 16 Red Bird's initial rate case that includes the Meadowlands system.
+17 Q. IF THE COMMISSION APPROVES THE APPLICATION, IS RED BIRD 18 WILLING AND ABLE TO MAKE ANY IMPROVEMENTS NECESSARY 19 TO BRING THE MEADOWLANDS SYSTEM INTO COMPLIANCE WITH 20 APPLICABLE REGULATIONS?
+21 A. Yes.
+If the Commission approves the Application, Red Bird and CSWR are willing 22 and able to invest the capital necessary to bring the Meadowlands system into 23 compliance with applicable regulatory and legal requirements.
+As I described

-1 deficiencies in the Pine Mountain systems and to operate those systems in a manner 2 that is in the public interest and complies with applicable statutes, rules, and 3 regulations.
+1 previously, the affiliate group of which Red Bird and CSWR are a part of has access 2 to the capital necessary to operate the Meadowlands system in a manner that is in 3 the public interest and complies with applicable statutes, rules, and regulations.

-4 Q. WHAT RATES, RULES, AND REGULATIONS WOULD BE IN EFFECT
+Q. WHAT RATES, RULES, AND REGULATIONS WOULD BE IN EFFECT 4 5 FOR THE MEADOWLANDS SYSTEM?